ACS-CEI Award for Incorporation of Sustainability Into Chemical Education

 To recognize those individuals or groups who have made exemplary contributions to the incorporation of sustainability into chemical education.

-A goal of the recognition program is to encourage dissemination of the important work of creatively incorporating sustainability into chemical education.
-Therefore, awardees will be expected to present invited talks on their work as part of a symposium on chemistry education and sustainability at the ACS Meeting.
+These awards seek to recognize those individuals or groups who have made exemplary contributions to this important work.
+A goal of this recognition program is to facilitate dissemination of important ways in which educators are creatively incorporating sustainability, UN SDGs, green chemistry, and/or systems thinking into their classroom and outreach programs.
+Therefore, awardees will be expected to present invited talks on their work as part of a symposium at a selected conference.

 It is anticipated that four to six different projects will be nationally recognized.
 In addition, each awardee will receive $750 toward travel costs of attending the meeting.